| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - Two references, one which must be from your current or last employer where you were

-engaged in a role that involved working with children (where possible) - Verification of your identity (with photograph)
+engaged in a role that involved working with children (where possible)

 - Proof of eligibility to work in the UK